What Is Zero Waste?#

-The plan that has been drafted reflects a number of key community values:
+The plan reflects a number of key community values:

 - Expanded re-use, recycling, and composting to recover material resources from discarded wastes, which also create jobs and local revenue.